Advertising Supervisor-led Projects

 Should supervisors be unable to identify a high quality home candidate following the initial advert and selection, then they must seek approval and provide the required evidence to the recruitment administrator.
 Supervisors must ensure their funder is supportive of an international candidate being recruited prior to advertising.

-Studentships with an HR Contract
+Studentships with an People Directorate Contract

 - When shortlisting candidates, before confirming they are suitable, the Doctoral Academy admissions team will require the academic documents to ensure eligibility for PhD is met.